-Figure~\ref{fig:SNR_vs_error} shows the average recovery error of the projected method of moments algorithm as a function of the SNR.
+{\bf Projected MoM performance as a function of SNR.} Figure~\ref{fig:SNR_vs_error} (left panel) shows the average recovery error of projected MoM as a function of the SNR.
+These experiments require averaging over multiple trials, which makes it virtually impossible to produce results for EM in a reasonable running time.
 All experiments were conducted with the Lena image of size $\Lh=32$, with a sampling factor of $K=2$, and $N=10^5$ observations.
-For each SNR value, we conducted 100 trails, each with a fresh distribution of translations.
+For each SNR value, we conducted 100 trials, each with a fresh distribution of translations.
 As can be seen, the error decreases monotonically with the SNR.
-Remarkably, the slope of the curve increases as the SNR decreases, hinting that the sample complexity of the problem (the number of observations required to achieve a desired accuracy) increases in the low SNR regime; this is a known phenomenon in the MRA literature for models with no projection; see for example~\cite{bendory2017bispectrum,abbe2018multireference,perry2019sample}.
+Remarkably, the slope of the curve increases as the SNR decreases, hinting that the sample complexity of the problem (the number of observations required to achieve a desired accuracy) increases in the low SNR regime; this is a known phenomenon in the MRA literature for models with no projection \cite{bendory2017bispectrum,abbe2018multireference,perry2019sample}.